- Mens Sports

 - News Archive

-Paul Koutz enters the 2013-14 season in his second year as Head Women's Track & Field coach and thirteenth year as the event coach for sprints, hurdles, jumps and multi-events.
+Paul Koutz enters the 2014-15 season in his third year as Head Women's Track & Field coach and fourteenth year as the event coach for sprints, hurdles, jumps and multi-events.

-Since becoming a full time coach in 2005, Koutz has guided his event groups to 63 All-American honors, six National runners-up, and one National Champion.
-Over the 2013 season, Koutz guided All-Americans in the 60m hurdles, 100m hurdles, 400m, long jump, distance medley relay, 4x400m relay, Women's pentathlon, and Women's heptathlon.
-He also coached Deon Fox to the USATF Junior National Championships in the decathlon.
+Since becoming a full time coach in 2005, Koutz has guided his event groups to 73 All-American honors, eight National runners-up, and two National Champions.
+Over the 2014 season, Koutz guided All-Americans in the 60m hurdles, high jump, long jump, triple jump, distance medley relay, Women's pentathlon, and Women's heptathlon.
+Other season accomplishments included Tess Odegard qualifying for the USATF Junior Championships in the high jump and Brittany Green capturing the National Championship in the heptathlon.
+At the 2014 NAIA National Championships, the CU women achieved the highest team finishes in program history by taking 4th place indoors and 5th place outdoors.

-At the conference level, his athletes have amassed over 75 WHAC (Wolverine Hoosier Athletic Conference) individual titles and 14 relay championships including 22 WHAC meet records over an eight year/sixteen meet span.
+At the conference level, his athletes have amassed over 80 WHAC (Wolverine Hoosier Athletic Conference) individual titles and 14 relay championships including 24 WHAC meet records over a nine year/eighteen meet span.
 He has also coached eleven WHAC Most Valuable Athletes over that same time frame.

 During his collegiate Track & Field career at Cornerstone (1999-2001), Koutz compiled one of the most impressive resumes in school history.
 Upon graduation, Koutz held 15 school and conference records in the hurdles, jumps, and relays.
 He was honored in 2001 by being named the WHAC Outdoor Male Athlete of the Year, as well as taking 8th place in the 400m hurdles at the NAIA Outdoor National Championships.
 Koutz was also selected as the team MVP on two occasions and his senior year was given the school's highest honor winning the Golden Eagle award.

 Koutz graduated from Cornerstone University in 2001 with a B.A. in Youth Education.
 He also currently holds two USA Track & Field Level II coaching certifications.
-He and his wife Jody currently live in the Grand Rapids area and have a daughter.
+He and his wife Jody currently live in the Grand Rapids area and have two young children.

 Kevin Patterson launches into his thirteenth season as assistant coach for pole vault.
 Twelve of those years, at least one of his vaulters has qualified for the NAIA National Championships.
 Since 2001 Cornerstone vaulters have won eight conference titles